Fripe070/blahaj.group/README.md

 ```

 </details>

-It is recommended that you use VS Code with the configured extensions for the best development experience.
+It is recommended to use VS Code with the configured extensions for the best development experience.

 ### Joining the ring